 Corsican ruby red grapefruit steals the limelight in this bitter-sweet Italian aperitif.
 Combined with citrus peels (floral yuzu, fragrant cedrat and bitter Haitian oranges), eau de vie and natural botanicals, it makes a wonderfully tart and aromatic alternative to Campari in spritzes and negronis.
 Mix with prosecco and a slice of ruby red grapefruit for a refreshing spritz.

 This botanical spirit has 45 ingredients, including ginseng, grapefruit, manuka honey and juniper.
 Expect earthy, herbal notes, citrussy bitterness, aniseed and a long finish.
-Drink neat with ice or lengthen with soda water.
+Drink neat with ice as a digestif or lengthen with soda water for a low-ABV spritz.

 Distilled with the likes of caraway, cardamom, nutmeg, citrus, raisins, vanilla and saffron, this Scottish spirit is spicy and warming.
-Mix with tonic for an intriguing alternative to a G&T.
+Mix with tonic for an intriguing alternative to a G&T, or drink neat as a digestif.

 Made with rosehips, rhubarb, orange and ginger, this has a restrained bitterness and earthiness, and sweet fruitiness.
 Try mixing with sweet vermouth and gin for an English twist on a negroni.